1998 United States Senate election in Arkansas

 The 1998 United States Senate election in Arkansas was held on November 3, 1998.
 Incumbent Democratic Senator Dale Bumpers chose to retire instead of running for reelection to a fifth term.
 Making this was the first open seat with no incumbent held in this seat since the 1884 election.
-Democratic nominee and former U.S. Representative Blanche Lincoln won the open seat against Republican State Senator Fay Boozman.
-In the 2010 election, Lincoln would be defeated in her bid for reelection to a third term by Fay Boozman's younger brother John Boozman.
+Democratic former U.S. Representative Blanche Lincoln won the open seat against Republican State Senator Fay Boozman.
+Lincoln did not seek re-election to Congress in 1996 because she wanted prioritize her family having welcomed twin boys in mid 1996, thus, she took 2 years off before re-entering the political arena as a Senate candidate.
 At 38, Lincoln was the youngest woman ever elected to the United States Senate.
+In 2010, Lincoln would lose re-election to a third term by Fay Boozman's brother, John Boozman.

+Controversy about pregnancy from rape

+During the campaign, Boozman caused controversy for his comments about rape, claiming that women rarely became pregnant after being raped due to a hormone he described as "God's little protective shield".